owen-d/es-operator/README.md

 #### Custom Resource Definitions
 ##### Cluster
 A cluster with various Node pools, each given a name and a selection of [roles](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html).
-This is the only CRD which should be specified.
+This is the only type which should be specified.
 All others are created/updated/removed programmatically via the controller manager.
 ##### Quorum
 This is not to be handled by the end-user, but specifies a generated quorum definition based on master-eligible node pools in a cluster spec.
 ##### Node Pools